Key Takeaways

 Internet Service Providers (ISPs) use this history to predict future behavior.
 They keep track of domains that are known for sending spam by maintaining an email blacklist.
 If your domain ends up on one of these lists, your deliverability will plummet.
 This is also why a brand-new domain needs to be "warmed up" with low-volume, high-engagement campaigns.
 Without any sending history, ISPs are naturally suspicious.

-If you’re using a standard email marketing service, you’re likely on a shared IP with other senders.
+Just like your domain, the IP address you send emails from has a reputation score.
+An IP address is the unique numerical label assigned to each device on a computer network.
+When you send an email, it originates from an IP address, and services like If you’re using a standard email marketing service, you’re likely on a shared IP with other senders.
 The downside?
 If one of them is a spammer, their bad behavior can hurt your reputation.
 This is where a dedicated IP address, a core part of a dedicated email infrastructure, gives you complete control.
 Your sending reputation is entirely your own, built by your practices alone.

 Negative signals, like high bounce rates, spam complaints, and low open rates, do the opposite.
 If you continue sending emails to people who never open them, you’re signaling to ISPs that your content isn't relevant.
-Continuing to send emails without engagement will directly affect your sender reputation and your ability to reach the people who actually want to hear from you.
+Continuing to send emails without engagement will directly

 - SPF (Sender Policy Framework) specifies which IP addresses are authorized to send emails for your domain.